dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Narwhal transmissions are blocked by timers that are internal to the Consensus protocol.
 Bullshark is designed with 8-layer waves driving commit, each layer purpose-built to serve a different step in the protocol.

-Fin builds BFT Consensus riding on DAG Trans for the partial synchrony model with "zero message overhead".
+Fin builds BFT Consensus riding on DAG-T for the partial synchrony model with "zero message overhead".
 Uniquely, it incurs no transmission blocking whatsoever.
-To achieve Consensus over DAG Trans, Fin requires only injecting values into transmissions in a non-blocking manner via `setInfo(v)`.
+To achieve Consensus over DAG-T, Fin requires only injecting values into transmissions in a non-blocking manner via `setInfo(v)`.
-Once a `setInfo(v)` invocation completes, future emissions by the DAG Trans carry the value `v` in the latest `setInfo(v)` invocation.
+Once a `setInfo(v)` invocation completes, future emissions by the DAG-T carry the value `v` in the latest `setInfo(v)` invocation.
-The value `v` is opaque to the DAG Trans and is of interest to the Consensus protocol.
+The value `v` is opaque to the DAG-T and is of interest to the Consensus protocol.

 In terms of protocol design, all of the above solutions are relatively succinct, but arguably, Fin is the simplest.
 DAG-Rider, Tusk and Bullshark are multi-stage protocols embedded into DAG multi-layer "waves" (4 layers in DAG-Rider, 2-3 in Tusk, 8 in Bullshark).